 A congregation gathers on a Sunday morning.
 There has been a lot of preparation.
 The altar has been set, bulletins have been printed, the heat turned up.
-The choir has practiced, the children have been at Sunday School.
-The words of Scripture, the hymns, the sermon, the prayers have challenged and inspired.
-All have come to the altar rail for Christ's body and blood.
-The fellowship of coffee hour awaits.
+The choir has practiced.
+Worship begins with The Word: Scripture and sermon, hymns and prayers have challenged and inspired.
+At God's Table, all come to to be reconciled to God and one another through Christ's body and blood.
+Renewed and strengthened we are Sent to live into our calling as apostles in the world.
+But first... the fellowship of coffee hour awaits.
 The Church, St. Paul said, is the body of Christ and each a member.
 It's true!
-Never perfect, filled with all sorts and characters.
-And yet, a beautiful living organism of God's grace.
+Never perfect, filled with all sorts and characters and yet, a beautiful living organism of God's grace.

 A sermon for the 1st Sunday after Easter by the Rev. Angela Emerson

 The learning curve as Senior Warden gets steeper and steeper.
 I feel like I’m on a Vermont secondary road, complete with curves, frost heaves, and pot holes.
 We had my first Vestry meeting, having to have a “snow date” because of the storm that continues to plague us on the second Tuesday of the month.
 I am anxiously awaiting how many inches we will get on April 11th!

 I am deeply saddened by the loss of our good friend, Jackie Wilder.
 She was a lovely and elegant lady.
 I so enjoyed seeing her across the aisle in church and will miss her terribly.
 We are very fortunate to have Rev. Mark Preece preside at her funeral.
 I promised her daughter that St. John’s would give her a grand send off.
 I hope we succeed.